wcventure/PERIOD/INSTALL.md

 - **Usage**

-	The only difference between "Installing based on docker" is that everytime you open a new terminal you need to set up environment variable.
+	The only difference between "Installing based on docker" is that everytime you open a new terminal you need to set up an environment variable.

 	```
 	# set up environment